 In my opinion, one of the most underrated ways of improving rankings is by pruning your content.

 What is content pruning?
 Put simply, it’s the process of getting rid of – or “pruning” – any content on your site that isn’t providing value.
-By this I mean, content that receives zero sessions, ranks for no keywords, has obtained no backlinks and usually has thin or uninteresting content.
+By this I mean, content that receives zero sessions and ranks for no keywords (the negative discoveries you make during your review of SEO KPIs).
+Despite using link-building tools, it still hasn’t obtained any backlinks and usually has thin or uninteresting content.

 Aside from my own personal experiences in content pruning, many SEO’s have seen great organic uplifts when done properly.